Bobby Holcomb: Collaboration with Jimmy Buffett and Pascal Nabet Meyer

 One of Holcomb's most famous tunes in the United States is "One Particular Harbour", which he co-wrote with American singer-songwriter Jimmy Buffett in 1983.
 The song appears on Buffett's album of the same title and is performed live at nearly all of his concerts.
 In 1982 Holcomb met Pascal Nabet Meyer (Walter Becker, Rickie Lee Jones, Steely Dan, Daniel Lanois, David Lynch), who had moved to Tahiti, and the two collaborated in writing songs.
 Nabet Meyer produced and recorded his first number-one Billboard's album, entitled Rapa Iti, with The Tahitian Choir, bringing traditional Polynesian music to a world audience.

 Paintings

 The book Varua Tupu (2006) contains several of Holcomb's paintings.

 One of Holcomb's most popular paintings is "The Kites of Mata'Irea" depicting native Polynesians flying kites.

 Discography

 Holcomb never signed with a major label, and his early music was mostly produced on cassettes.
 The albums that did make their way to compact disc are out of print, and used copies are very rare.
 Tahitian television made some videos of Holcomb performing his tunes in the 1980s, and some of those videos can be found on the internet, on sites such as YouTube.

-Posthumous tribute
+Legacy

-In 2021, the Polynesian artist Evrard Chaussoy with the support of his friend Heiarii Girard, creates a three meter fifty high bronze statue of Bobby.
+In 2021, the Polynesian artist Évrard Chaussoy with the support of his friend Heiarii Girard, created a three meter fifty high bronze statue of Bobby.